erikrose/parsimonious/README.rst

 Language Changes
 ----------------

-* If the recursion gets too deep in practice, use trampolining to dodge it.
 * Do we need a LookAhead?
 It might be faster, but ``A Lookahead(B)`` is equivalent to ``AB & A``.
 * Maybe support left-recursive rules like PyMeta, if anybody cares.